-A word of warning: do not to overstate your claim.
+A word of warning: don't overstate your claim.
 If you’re claiming for an improbable amount (listing more food than could ever realistically fit into your freezer), your insurer will pick up on this and your claim could be refused.

 Do I need extra cover at Christmas or other celebration times?